-- We recommend Option 2, the Network Rail allocation methodology, excluding the allocation of non-avoidable costs. - Based on our review of the Network Rail allocation methodology we consider the approaches used to allocate fixed costs to smaller parts of the network and link these costs to the services that cause them to be robust. - With the exception of the allocation of the non-avoidable costs, stakeholders did not raise any significant concerns with the revisions the Network Rail allocation methodology makes to the current FTAC allocation methodology. - On the allocation of non-avoidable costs we agree with the concerns stakeholders raised in response to the Network Rail consultation.
+- Our decision is option 2, the Network Rail allocation methodology, excluding the allocation of non-avoidable costs. - In response to our June 2018 consultation, stakeholders were generally supportive of this option and agreed with our assessment that it would improve the information available about the drivers of fixed costs in the rail industry. - Based on our review of the Network Rail allocation methodology, we consider the approaches used to allocate fixed costs to smaller parts of the network and link these costs to the services that cause them to be robust.
+In response to our June 2018 and Network Rail's September 2017 consultation, with the exception of the allocation of the non-avoidable costs, stakeholders did not raise any significant concerns with the revisions the Network Rail allocation methodology makes to the current FTAC allocation methodology. - On the allocation of non-avoidable costs, we agree with the concerns stakeholders raised in response to the Network Rail consultation.
 Since operators are not able to influence non-avoidable costs, allocating them to services would not provide any benefits in terms of increasing transparency or knowledge around the drivers of fixed costs, and could create the impression that a high proportion of costs could be avoided by removing those services from the network.